musikele/musikele.github.io/_drafts/book-what-if-serious-scientific-answers-to-absurd-hypothetical-questions.md

 ![]({{ site.baseurl }}/images/img_20200928_202854.jpg)

-It is a series of scientific and absurd questions, answered with a mix of seriousness and funny sarcasm.
+**What If?: Serious Scientific Answers to Absurd Hypothetical Questions** is a series of scientific and absurd questions, answered with a mix of seriousness and funny sarcasm.
 Some questions whose answers I found hilarious are:

 * What if you throw a baseball to 99% speed of light?
 * What happens to earth if all the population of the world stay in the same place and jump simultaneously?